ScOreX-242/holbertonschool-hbnb/part1/README.md

 # HBnB Technical Documentation

-This document outlines the architecture, internal logic, and data flow for the HBnB application.
-The system is designed as a simplified vacation rental platform, emphasizing clean separation of concerns and maintainability.
+This document outlines the architectural blueprint, core business logic, and data flow for the HBnB application.
+Designed as a scalable vacation rental platform, the system relies on strict separation of concerns to ensure that the codebase remains maintainable and extensible as new features are introduced.

 ## 1. High-Level Architecture

-The application is built on a standard 3-tier architecture pattern.
-To simplify interactions between the user-facing endpoints and the underlying logic, the Presentation Layer acts as a Facade.
-It receives HTTP requests and delegates the heavy lifting to the services, without exposing how the data is processed or stored.
+The application is structured around a **3-tier architecture**, effectively decoupling the user interface from data storage and processing.
+To manage complexity and prevent tight coupling between layers, the system implements the **Facade Design Pattern**.

+* **Presentation Layer (API):** Serves as the entry point for the client.
+Its sole responsibility is to handle HTTP requests, parse JSON payloads, and return appropriate HTTP responses.
+It contains no business rules.
+* **Business Logic Layer (Services & Models):** The "brain" of the application.
+It receives parsed data from the API through the Facade, enforces business rules (e.g., permissions, validation), and manipulates the domain models.
+* **Persistence Layer (Repositories):** An abstraction layer over the database.
+It isolates database-specific queries from the business logic, allowing the underlying storage mechanism to be changed without rewriting the core application.

+The Facade acts as a unified interface.
+The API does not need to know how the models interact; it simply calls a method like `createPlace()` on the Facade, which orchestrates the necessary internal operations.

 ```mermaid
 classDiagram